greyatomtestuser2/DS-SF-44/lessons/lesson-02/README.md

     - A: cross-sectional

 2. Q: What will we be measuring (hint: look back at the previous example)
-    - A: The association between being a woman or a child and survival on the Titanic.
+    - A: The association between being a woman or a child and survival on the Titanic

 3. Q: Write out a SMART aim for this data:
-    - A: Using data from April 15, 1912, taken from the Titanic disaster, we will determine the association of gender, age (in years) and survival.
+    - A: Using data from April 15, 1912, taken from the Titanic disaster, we will determine the association of gender, age (in years) and survival

 <a name="review1"></a>
 ## SMART Review